Weighted Conformal P-values¶

 print(f"WCS-selected anomalies: {wcs_mask.sum()} of {len(wcs_mask)}")

-After any call to compute_p_values() or score_samples(), the detector caches
+After any call to compute_p_values(), score_samples(), or select(), the detector caches

 the relevant arrays (p_values, scores, weights) inside detector.last_result.